Snowy-Ryujin-TL/SnowPresents/_pages/about.md

 ======
 ![Snowy Ryujin](https://i.imgur.com/XP8jXB2.png)

-Studio Frisay is the group conducting the English translation/localization of `H2O √ after and another Complete story Edition`, and is led by Tooko.

 Snowy Ryujin is the team behind this English translation of `Kono Oozora ni, Tsubasa o Hirogete Snow Presents`.

 | Team member | Role |